 That’s right.
 For example, I just put together a life in which I do not need ironing.
 Among my and my Son’s clothes zero pieces require ironing.
 I iron maybe two or three times a year when I want to be nice to my Husband.

-An example of t-shirt in line with these rules:
+An example of a t-shirt in line with these rules:

 If we’re talking about shopping: buying ecologically is not only thinking about the soil and seals, and reducing waste but it is thinking about your own and your children’s health.